dylanlrrb/Please-Contain-Yourself/2-Long_Lived_Containers/README.md

 >
 >`docker run -d -p 80:80 --rm --name goodbye nginx`
 >
->Use `docker ps -a' to confirm that it's running.
+>Use `docker ps -a` to confirm that it's running.
 Then stop the container with `docker stop goodbye`.
 Run `docker ps -a` again to confirm that it's gone for good!
 Amazing!

 ---